Twine Blog

 Here are some examples of styles we like: https://dribbble.com/shots/256575-Sixbase-logo-proposal https://dribbble.com/shots/2761992-Turner-Broadcasting-TNT-Logo-Concepts https://dribbble.com/shots/2090950-clean-minimal-style-logo-design-monogram-workhouse-alentho

 Where will the logo be used?
-Firstly we’ll use it on our social media profiles (we don’t have a website yet), but eventually it’ll be used on everything from websites to t-shirts to car delivery.
+Firstly we’ll use it on our social media profiles (we don’t have a website yet), but eventually it’ll be used on everything from websites to t-shirts to car livery.

 Where you want to use your logo can affect the kind of design the freelancer creates.
 Try your best to future-proof your design.
 Even if you only need to use your logo on a website at the moment, who knows where you’ll need to use your logo in a year’s time.
-Your freelancer should design your logo in a way that it can be used in any media or medium you require.
+The logo designer should design your logo in a way that it can be used in any media or medium you require.
 The last thing you want is to rehire the freelancer in the future to adjust your logo for use on a t-shirt.

 What file types are required?
 We’ll need to use the logo in both digital and print formats so please provide files that cover this, plus the original source files, should we need the logo edited in the future.